Marcia A. Karrow: Post-state legislature

 In November 2009, Karrow was named a member of the transition team of Governor-Elect Chris Christie, serving as chair of the subcommittee on environmental protection.
+She then was appointed Chair by Governor Christie under his Executive Order 12 to review issues with the Council on Affordable Housing.

-Karrow was chosen in December 2010 to serve as Executive Director of the New Jersey Meadowlands Commission, succeeding Robert Ceberio, who had held the position for eight years; she had a starting compensation of $148,000 per year, more than triple her salary as a State Senator.
+Karrow was chosen in December 2010 to serve as Executive Director of the New Jersey Meadowlands Commission, succeeding Robert Ceberio, who had held the position for eight years.
 After the New Jersey Sports and Exposition Authority took over the responsibilities of the Meadowlands Commission, Karrow's role as director ended in October 2015.

 Karrow later served as the administrator of Middlesex, New Jersey from 2019 until her retirement in 2022.
-She would then announce her run for Mayor of Flemington, New Jersey (she had eventually moved there from neighboring Raritan Township after serving on Raritan's township committee from 1999 to 2002) against incumbent Democrat Betsy Driver.
-She would defeat Driver in the November 2022 election by just 94 votes.
+She would then announce her run for Mayor of Flemington, New Jersey (she had moved back to Flemington from neighboring Raritan Township in 2005) against incumbent Democrat Betsy Driver.
+She defeated Driver in the November 2022 election by 94 votes.